rohitralhan/GPU-Metrics-with-Grafana-OCP/README.md

  1. Create a namespace for Grafana if not already available:
     `oc create namespace grafana-dashboard`
  2. Log in to the OpenShift Container Platform (OCP) by using the OpenShift administrator credentials.
  3. Select the `grafana-dashboard` project we created above from the Project list where the Grafana operator will be installed.
  4. In the left panel, navigate to  **Operators --> OperatorHub.**
- 5. To find the Grafana operator, enter the search term “grafana”, and click Grafana Operator provided by Red Hat, which is a community operator.
+ 5. To find the Grafana operator, enter the search term “grafana”, and click Grafana Operator provided by Grafana Labs, which is a community operator.
+	- Under `Installation Mode` select `A specific namespace on the cluster`
+ 	- In the `Installed Namespace` select `grafana-dashboard`
+  	- Click `Install`

  ![Grafana Operator Install](https://raw.githubusercontent.com/rohitralhan/GPU-Metrics-with-Grafana-OCP/refs/heads/main/images/grafana-operator.png)

-6. Verify the Grafana Operator is running:
+7. Verify the Grafana Operator is running:
     `oc get pods -n grafana-dashboard`
 	Output
 	```